pgeu/pgeu-system/docs/confreg/registrations.md

 should be able to be substituted at the last moment.

 Confirmed staff
-: The attendee registering must use one of the community accounts that are listed as staff in the [conference configuration](configuring).
+: The attendee registering must use one of the accounts that are listed as staff in the [conference configuration](configuring).

 ### Registration days <a name="days"></a>